qusers/Q6/documentation/manuals/qmaintenanceguide.md

 Linux

-Ask Peter Vagedes \<vagedes@chemie.fu-berlin.de\> to build the executables.
+Ask Paul Bauer paul.bauer@icm.uu.se to build the executables.

-Updating the Q web site
+###Updating the Q web site

 The Åqvist group web site http://aqvist.bmc.uu.se and the Q web site http://aqvist.bmc.uu.se/Q can both be edited using VisualPage.
 The